With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Backpacks

-Backpack Buying tips: Buy the pack that fits your gear requirements.
+Backpack buying tips: Buy the pack that fits your gear requirements.
 Don’t do it the opposite way by buying a pack and trying to make your gear fit its limitations.
 You don’t want a pack that is too large because you’ll just end up carrying useless pack weight.
-If the pack is too small the gear will not fit or the pack will be too weak to carry the weight comfortably.
+If the pack is too small the gear will not fit and the pack will likely be too weak to carry the weight or uncomfortable.
 This means you need to first determine how much volume and weight your gear will be.
 Find the lightest pack you can get and afford, but without sacrificing comfort and durability.
-Obviously, a person carrying more than 40lbs needs a stronger and larger pack than what I use.
-Most of the people who hike with me tend to have higher capacity packs.
+A good backpack will, for example, have a hip belt and load lifter straps on the shoulder straps.
+The backpack doesn’t have to be designed for “winter” use.
+In fact, most packs are not designed for winter use.

 Try the pack on and be sure that the weight is on your hips and not your shoulders.
 The hip belt system is critical for comfort on long-distance trips.
 Pack weight, durability, and comfort are the most important qualities, not extra pockets and compartments.
-Recently, I eliminated the top lid to cut weight and I haven’t missed it.
+I eliminated the top lid to cut weight and I haven’t missed it.

 Remember, you will probably need to attach snowshoes and a snow shovel to the exterior, so think about how you will do that before you make the purchase.
 You may need a way to attach some extra straps.